IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 - At logoff, `spoolsv.exe` successfully removed the session-specific redirected printer and `SWD\PRINTENUM` state, but the capture showed no matching deletion of the target WNF values.
 - A 100 ms live-state watcher across multiple controlled logins observed no subscribers, state data, nonzero change stamps, or non-quiescent samples for the newly created target-family values during the observation windows.

-A comparison host in the same environment behaves differently:
+The **originating host** behaves differently for the same test user:

 - Multi-user Procmon captures show substantial redirected-printer and `SWD\PRINTENUM` activity without one new target allocation per printer/login.
+- A newly examined printer bookkeeping key, `HKEY_USERS\.DEFAULT\Printers\ConvertUserDevModesCount`, contained **222,638 values** on this host; **222,016** value names contained `redirected` and largely matched redirected-printer names exposed in the UI.
+- A same-user/client A/B test exposed a sharper split.
+The client had three redirected printers: one physical printer plus Microsoft Print to PDF and OneNote.
+On the originating host, the physical printer produced **two new `ConvertUserDevModesCount` values** for the login—one plain redirected-printer name and one `\\SERVER\printer` form—while PDF and OneNote produced no values there and the target WNF family under `Notifications` remained flat for that user's login.
+- On the reproduction host, `ConvertUserDevModesCount` produced no corresponding redirected-printer values during the same style of testing.
+With normal unrestricted redirection, repeated testing settled into the longer-term pattern of **approximately one new target-family WNF value per successfully redirected printer per login**.
+With three printers successfully presented, the typical delta was **+3**.
+Earlier +2 runs appear to have coincided with one printer failing to present normally.
+- Restricting the reproduction host with the RDS policy **Redirect only the default client printer** reduced the normal result to approximately **+1 target-family value per login**, regardless of whether the selected default was the tested physical printer, Microsoft Print to PDF, or OneNote.
+Occasional 0 or +2 deviations were observed across roughly two dozen rapid login tests; their cause remains unresolved and may reflect redirection/timing variability.
+- With printer redirection **disabled entirely** on the reproduction host, the same login test produced **no new target-family values**.
+This provides a strong negative control for the printer-redirection trigger.
+- The originating host is not globally incapable of creating target-family WNF state: its Notifications population has continued to increase as other users log in.
+The controlled result is therefore user/device/session-path specific rather than a server-wide absence of WNF allocation.
 - In one analyzed scan, 36 distinct redirected-printer device records spanning 27 redirected-session suffixes were examined while only four new target states were allocated.
 - A confirmed initial RDP session with seven redirected printers produced four new target states, not seven.
-- Printer/SWD delete operations were captured on the comparison host without corresponding target `Notifications` deletes in the analyzed interval.
+- Printer/SWD delete operations were captured on the originating host without corresponding target `Notifications` deletes in the analyzed interval.
-- After cleanup, the comparison host's target count rose from roughly 20 to more than 200 as ordinary users returned, but later repeated activity did not continue at the affected host's one-new-state-per-printer/login rate.
+- After cleanup, the originating host's target count rose from roughly 20 to more than 200 as ordinary users returned, but later repeated activity did not continue at the reproduction host's one-new-state-per-printer/login rate for the same test user.

-The current best-fit model is therefore **reuse versus recreation**: the comparison host appears able to reuse existing persistent registration state for many recurring redirected devices, while the affected host repeatedly requests fresh permanent/system WNF state names.
-The stable identity or property that controls reuse has not yet been identified, so this remains an evidence-based working model rather than a documented Microsoft implementation detail.
+The current best-fit model is therefore a **divergent handling / reuse-versus-recreation** model: the originating host can process at least some recurring redirected printers through persistent printer bookkeeping without allocating fresh target-family WNF state for the tested user, while the reproduction host repeatedly requests fresh permanent/system WNF state names at approximately one allocation per successfully redirected printer.
+The originating host can still allocate target-family state for other users/devices.
+The stable identity, printer class, property, or device condition controlling this fork has not yet been identified, so this remains an evidence-based working model rather than a documented Microsoft implementation detail.

-Several narrowing tests did **not** change the recurrence on the affected host: updating from build `17763.8511` to `17763.9020`, explicit `fDisableCpm` testing, switching the redirected printer to an installed manufacturer/native driver with `UseUniversalPrinterDriverFirst = 4`, and keeping Remote Registry alive with `DisableIdleStop = 1`.
-PrintService Event ID 603 was not present on either comparison server during targeted scans.
+Several narrowing tests did **not** change the recurrence on the reproduction host: updating from build `17763.8511` to `17763.9020`, explicit `fDisableCpm` testing, switching the redirected printer to an installed manufacturer/native driver with `UseUniversalPrinterDriverFirst = 4`, and keeping Remote Registry alive with `DisableIdleStop = 1`.
+PrintService Event ID 603 was not present on either principal RDS host during targeted scans.

-These findings establish the observed trigger and creation path on the reproducible host.
+These findings establish the observed trigger and creation path on the reproduction host.
 They do **not** establish that printer redirection itself is universally defective or that every Server 2019 RDS host handles redirected-device/WNF registration reuse the same way.

 ## When this toolkit may be useful